ramiroaznar/twitter2cartodb-with-Python/example2/Readme.md

 ### Final thoughts

 UnicodeDecodeErrors continue to appear.
 This was avoided using "Try/Except" loops and 'ignore' arguments.
 A better solution will be needed in the future.
+It was also necessary to edit more than usual the CartoDB dataset, thus renaming columns and even geocoding.